Supporting Language Development In Early Childhood – Quality Start

 Language Development in Toddlers

-You may notice that your child’s language is growing by leaps and bounds as they find new words to communicate their needs and interests.
-Example of language for 1-3 year olds includes:
+You may notice that your child’s language is growing by leaps and bounds from ages 1-3, as they find new words to communicate their needs and interests.
+Examples of language development in toddlers include:

 • Ability to respond to simple requests and instructions